Adding or changing a custom domain name for LibAnswers a site

 - Your custom domain should not contain slashes, folders, or sub-directories.

-- For example: "library.school.edu/libguides" and "my.lib.school.edu" are not allowed, but "library.school.edu" or "libguides.school.edu" are both just fine!
+- For example: "library.school.edu/libguides" is not allowed, but "library.school.edu" or "libguides.school.edu" are both just fine!

 - Ask your IT staff to create CNAME records for that domain name, pointing them to the appropriate product's server.

 - These should be added for both your internal and external nameservers.

 - See the table below for a complete list of server addresses by product and region.

 - Want to enable HTTPS support for your custom domain name?

 - You can use the same endpoints listed below for your region.

 - A free security certificate from Let's Encrypt will automatically be obtained and installed for your custom domain name.
 These are maintenance free certificates -- Springshare will automatically take care of renewing them -- so there's nothing more you need to do!